I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-Ingestion is processed asynchronously, and the status transitions through these states:
+The ingestion is processed asynchronously, and the status transitions through the following states:

 | Status | Description |